Trippie Redd: 2023–present: Mansion Musik, A Love Letter to You 5, Genre: Sadboy, and NDA

 Redd released his fifth studio album, Mansion Musik on January 20, 2023.
 The album peaked at number 3 on the Billboard 200 and saw mixed reviews.
 Redd's fifth commercial mixtape A Love Letter to You 5 released on August 11, 2023.

 In late 2023, Redd released his 7-track EP, Saint Michael.
 Subsequently, Saint Michael V2, an expanded edition of the project, would release in November 2023.

 In March 2024, Redd announced a collaborative extended play with American musician MGK, titled Genre: Sadboy.
 It was released on March 29, 2024, to negative reviews.

 In early October 2024, KSI and Redd released the single "Thick of It".
-It received very negative criticism.

-Redd's sixth album, NDA, is in development; he released the singles "Woke Up" and "The Face" in July 2025.
+Redd's sixth album, NDA, was released through 10K Projects and 1400 Entertainment on August 14, 2026; he released the singles "Woke Up" and "The Face" in July 2025.
 It is set to feature a guest appearance from Kanye West.

 Artistry

 Redd's influence upon the progression of emo rap and rage is widely acknowledged.